-Late applications are any application forms (known as Common Application Forms (CAFs)/Preference Forms) received by the local authority after its deadline of 5pm on 15 January 2020.
-Late applicants will not receive an offer of a school place by the local authority on offer day (16 April) but their application will be processed in the next round of allocations (for details of when these are - refer to the local authority's composite prospectus).
+Late applications are any application forms (known as Common Application Forms (EHAs)/Preference Forms) received by the local authority after its deadline.
+Late applicants will not receive an offer of a school place by the local authority on offer day but their application will be processed in the next round of allocations (for details of when these are - refer to the local authority's composite prospectus).